Page

 London BusesIf

-the CQM6000 in action.
-The StarNet MPT1327 Band 3 trunked radio system
+a good chance of seeing the CQM6000 in action.
+The StarNet MPT1327 Band

-supports many sophisticated speech and data features including automated
+3 trunked radio system supported many sophisticated speech and data

-logon of bus route and running numbers and AVL (Automatic Vehicle Location)
+features including automated logon of bus route and running numbers

-updated as the buses pass roadside beacons along the route.
-This information
+beacons along the route.
+This information also updated the countdown

-also updates the countdown passenger information displays at relevant
+passenger information displays at relevant bus stops.

 |||